-In this tutorial, we will show you how to install and configuration of Microsoft SQL Server on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure Microsoft SQL Server on your CentOS 7.
 For those of you who didn’t know, Microsoft SQL Server is a relational database management system developed by Microsoft.
 As a database server, it is a software product with the primary function of storing and retrieving data as requested by other software applications which may run either on the same computer or on another computer across a network (including the Internet).

 Install Microsoft SQL Server on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 To begin, we’ll need to add two repositories to our software sources list: